AbsoluteVirtueXI/blockchain-courses/ethereum/1-introduction.md

 ## Glossary:

+`Block header`: A data structure containing all information of a block.
+It is used as an identifier of a block
 `BTC`: Bitcoin cryptocurrency
-`DAO`: Decentralized Autonomous Organization `cryptographic hash`: see `hash`
+`DAO`: Decentralized Autonomous Organization
+`cryptographic hash`: see `hash`
 `cryptographic hash function`: see `hasing function`
 `Difficulty`: This describes how difficult, in relation to the genesis block, the target will be to reach.
 `ECDSA`: Elliptic Curve Digital Signature Algorithm
 `ETH`: Ethereum/Ether cryptocurrency
 `EVM`: Ethereum Virtual Machine
 `Gas`:
-`Genesis block`: The first block of a blockchain `hash`: A unique identifier of a data.
+`Genesis block`: The first block of a blockchain
+`hash`: A unique identifier of a data.
 `hashing function`: take an input, file or data, and generate a `hash` of this input
-`POA`: Point Of Authority
 `PoW`: Proof of Work
 `PoS`: Proof of Stake
 `SPOF`: Single Point Of Failure
 `Target`: The number that the block hash must be less than in order to be valid